marcusoftnet/marcusoftnet.github.io/_posts/2014-04-10-aligning-our-sights-what-indonesians.md

 I now work in Indonesia - that's a big change.
 I also work for the Salvation Army - that's another big change.
 Every morning we gather the entire office (80 people circa) for a morning prayer.
 (Stay with me atheist friends, there's nothing particular Christian about this post).
 The program is simple;

-- Someone tells what's happening in the office today, who is aways etc.
+- Someone tells what's happening in the office today, who is always etc.
 - We have a short devotional, where someone shares their thoughts on a Bible passage
 - We sing a song that goes nicely together with the devotional
 - We pray for people working for the Salvation Army institutes and hospitals in the country, as well as another country in the world.